-Male 15-week-old Wistar rats were divided into four groups, each consisting of 8 rats: 1) control animals (C); 2) L-NAME (L) was given in the dose 40 mg/kg/day in tap water for 6 weeks; 3) simvastatin was given in the dose 10 mg/kg/day in tap water for 6 weeks (S); 4) L-NAME (N^G-nitro-L-arginine methyl ester) and simvastatin were administered simultaneously as in the groups 3 and 4 (LS).
+Male Wistar rats 15 weeks old were divided into four groups, each consisting of 8 rats: 1/ Control animals (C) 2/ L-NAME (L) was given in the dose 40 mg/kg/day in tap water for 6 weeks 3/ Simvastatin was given in the dose 10 mg/kg/day in tap water for 6 weeks (S) 4/ L-NAME (NG-nitro-L-arginine methyl ester) and simvastatin were administered simultaneously as in the groups 3 and 4 (LS).
 The animals were fed a standard pellet diet ad libitum.
-All experiments were carried out according to guidelines for the care and use of laboratory animals.
+All experiments were carried out according to guidlines for the care and use of laboratory animals.